-- Observe gravitational wave sources; - Operate the LIGO Observatories and campus facilities to support the national and international scientific community; - Exercise stewardship of the observatory detectors, buildings, grounds and equipment, intended for continuous scientific use over the next several decades; - Develop instrument science and technology for advanced detectors that approach and exploit the facility limits on interferometer performance and lead to new observatories; - Support the development of LIGO-India in partnership with the Institute for Plasma Physics, the Inter-University Centre for Astronomy and Astrophysics, the Raja Ramanna Centre for Advanced Technology, and the Department of Atomic Energy Division of Construction Services and Estate Management from India. - Support scientific education and public outreach related to gravitational wave astronomy.
+- Observe gravitational wave sources. - Operate the LIGO Observatories and campus facilities to support the national and international scientific community. - Exercise stewardship of the observatory detectors, buildings, grounds, and equipment intended for continuous scientific use over the next several decades. - Exercise stewardship over data produced by the Advanced LIGO detectors. - Develop instrument science and technology for advanced detectors that approach and exploit the facility limits on interferometer performance and lead to new observatories. - Support the development of LIGO-India in partnership with the Institute for Plasma Physics, the Inter- University Centre for Astronomy and Astrophysics, the Raja Ramanna Centre for Advanced Technology, and the Department of Atomic Energy Division of Construction Services and Estate Management from India. - Support scientific education and public outreach related to gravitational wave astronomy.